HackSoftware/Django-Styleguide/README.md

 ### Naming convention

-Naming conventions depend on your taste.
-It pays off to have a consistent naming convention throughout a project.
+Naming convention depends on your taste.
+It pays off to have something consistent throughout a project.

 If we take the example above, our service is named `user_create`.
 The pattern is - `<entity>_<action>`.